+The Presiding Officer shall be one of the following Officers of the Organized Medical Staff: President-Elect, Secretary/Treasurer, or Immediate Past President, and shall be selected by the President of the Medical Staff.
 The Presiding Officer of the Hearing Committee shall act to maintain decorum and to ensure that all participants in the hearing have a reasonable opportunity to present relevant oral and documentary evidence.
 The Presiding Officer shall determine the order of procedure during the hearing and shall make all rulings on matters of procedure, and the admissibility of evidence.
-The Presiding Officer may be assisted in the performance of these duties by a representative from the Attorney General's Office.
+The Presiding Officer may be assisted in the performance of these duties by a representative from the Attorney General's Office or legal counsel.